ArieL-CanoY/QA-Testing/Manual Software Testing Series/04 System Testing.md

 ## Usability Testing
-- During the testing validates application provided context sensitive help or not to the user
+- During the testing, it validates application provided context sensitive help or not to the user
 - Checks how easily the end users are able to understand and operate the application